course-details-portlet

 Learning methods and activities

-Lectures and group sessions with discussion.
+Lectures and group sessions with discussion, taught in French.

 Approved obligatory assignments are valid for 2 semesters (the semester in which the approval is given, plus the following semester).
 All obligatory assignments must be completed in the same semester.